flet-dev/website/docs/reference/environment-variables.md

 Below is the list of useful environment variables and their default values:

+#### `FLET_APP_STORAGE_DATA`

+A directory for the storage of persistent application data that is preserved between app updates.
+It is already pre-created and its location depends on the platform the app is running on.

+#### `FLET_APP_STORAGE_TEMP`

+A directory for the storage of temporary application files, i.e. cache.
+It is already pre-created and its location depends on the platform the app is running on.

 #### `FLET_ASSETS_DIR`

 Absolute path to app "assets" directory.